 Step 3 – Create a Google Ads Campaign

-To start running Google Ads, you’ll need to sign up for a free Google account.
+You’ll need to sign up for a free Google account to start running Google Ads.

-If you don’t have an existing Google account for your practice, you can sign up for a new one here.
+If you don’t have an existing Google account for your practice, sign up for one here.

 Once you’re signed in, it’s time to create your first ad campaign.
 Google Ads has two different advertising networks: Search and Display.

-To keep it simple, we recommend advertising on the Search network (shown on search engines results pages) rather than the Display network (shown alongside other websites such as Amazon, YouTube, some blogs, and even your own email inbox).
-While passive advertising tactics may work well for e-commerce businesses, the chances of someone clicking on your counseling ad while casually browsing the Internet are pretty low.
+I recommend advertising solely on the Search network (shown on search engine results pages) rather than the Display network (shown alongside other websites such as Amazon, YouTube, some blogs, and even in email inboxes).
+While passive advertising tactics may work well for e-commerce businesses, the chance of having someone click on your therapy ad while casually browsing the Internet is low.

-So, we’re going to walk you through creating a Google Ads campaign on the Search network.
+With this in mind, let’s walk through how to create a Google Ads campaign on the Search network.